ramdany7/RightClickFolderIconTools/README.md

 <br><br>

 # Credits
-_In the end, I'm just an average person on the internet.
-My role involves is just bringing together the work and ideas of others to bring this project to happed. <br>_
+_In the end, My role involves is just bringing together the work and ideas of others to bring this project to happend. <br>_

 - This project was inspired by [Anime Icon Matcher 2018](http://www.mediafire.com/?nv3m231s8h9be) by serenity !29TgfcZgPU, which I used a lots in the past.
 - This project owes its existence to [ImageMagick](https://github.com/ImageMagick/ImageMagick), the tool that is use to process and edit images.